Beef Checkoff Questions And Answers

 The Beef Checkoff Program is a producer-funded marketing and research program designed to increase domestic and/or international demand for beef.
 This can be done through promotion, research and new product development, and a variety of other marketing tools.
 The Cattlemen's Beef Board and USDA oversee the collection and spending of checkoff funds.

 As mandated by law, checkoff dollars must be invested in programs to increase consumer demand for beef and create opportunities to enhance producer profitability.
 The Beef Act

 defines six program categories: promotion, research, consumer information, industry information, foreign marketing and producer communications.
 It’s important to note here that the law does not allow beef checkoff dollars to be invested in production research that it not aimed at improving the end beef product.

 The fundamental goal of every checkoff program is to increase commodity demand, thereby increasing the potential long-term economic growth of all sectors of the industry.
 The overwhelming majority of beef and dairy producers say their beef checkoff has value for them in many ways:

-- Three quarters of producers believe the Beef Checkoff Program does a good job of representing their interests.
+- 79 percent of producers believe the Beef Checkoff Program does a good job of representing their interests.